Marzhmann/grasshopper/components/urbydens/README..md

-*Notice that the code is optimized for densities between 2 and 14.
-If you are working with higher densities, some changes in code may require; or just increase the number of* `start_floor_range` :)
+*Notice that the code is optimized for densities higher than 2 and less than 14.
+If you are working with higher densities, some changes in code may require; or just increase the value of* `start_floor_range` :)